lkesteloot/unsong/unsong-2.md

    -Las Vegas

 “Sinner” in Biblical Hebrew is “aval”, no doubt kabbalistically connected to our English word “evil”.
 The gematria value of “aval” is 106.
-Bishop Ussher, the Biblical chronologist who fixed Creation at 4004 BC, tells us that 106 years passed between Noah’s flood and the Tower of Babel.
+Bishop Ussher, the Biblical chronologist who fixed Creation at 4004 [sc]bc[/sc], tells us that 106 years passed between Noah’s flood and the Tower of Babel.
 This is unsurprising; the decision to build a tower to Heaven out of vanity is a sinful act; thus instances of 106, the number of sinners, will appear around it.

 Jane and I were eating breakfast in the Top Of The World observation deck/restaurant on the 106th floor of the Stratosphere Tower in Las Vegas.
 All around us, floor-to-ceiling glass windows presented a view of Las Vegas that would normally require a flying kayak.
 I wondered if Jane had contacts in Los Angeles who would retrieve her boat for her.
 It seemed like too wonderful an artifact to just abandon.